betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_styling_originalarticles.md

 ### Deck Attributes

-Mandatory deck attributes (such as Deck title, Contributor name, BSSw Categories, BSSw Topics) are part of deck for all BSSw.io content.
+Mandatory deck attributes (such as Deck title, Contributor name, BSSw Topics) are part of deck for all BSSw.io content.
 Please see [common layout section](bssw_styling_common.html) of the guide for the mandatory deck attributes.

 In addition to above, there exists a original content-specific deck attribute called Deck publication date. **Deck Publication date** is the date when the content was published on BSSw.io.
 In the source file, please use the following format:
 ````